TheVortex8/paper-search-mcp/README.md

            "--directory",
            "/path/to/your/paper-search-mcp",
            "-m",
-           "paper_search_mcp.server"
+           "paper_search_mcp.server",
+           "--stdio"
          ],
          "env": {
+           "NCBI_API_KEY": "", // Optional: For enhanced PubMed access
            "SEMANTIC_SCHOLAR_API_KEY": "" // Optional: For enhanced Semantic Scholar features
          }
        }
      }
    }
    ```
    > Note: Replace `/path/to/your/paper-search-mcp` with your actual installation path.
+The `--stdio` flag is required for Claude Desktop integration.

 ### For Development